AlexAsadullin/task-manager-on-telegram/README.md

 used framewoeks and modules: telebot, datetime, os, sqlite3 Global variables:
 1) tasks: list of dictionaries - saves each task as a dict: {'name': 'title', 'time': class datetime}
-2) CONST: dict - saves chat id, user id to use it in any function
+2) MESSG: dict - saves chat id, user id to use it in any function
 3) TOKEN: string - unique bot's token for telegram api

 Classes: